Magraa/research-Regarding-openCV/README.md

 # research-Regarding-openCV
-this is the research regarding opencv
+this is the research regarding opencv ghj.